junh-ki/dias_kuksa_doc/docs/source/contents/traces.rst

 It would be tedius if you have to get inside the target vehicle, set up the simulation environment and test everytime there is a new update on your implementation.
 Which is why having a CAN trace log file is important because it eases the development process.
 With a log file, you can develop and test your application on your desk without having to be in the vehicle which saves time and energy that otherwise would be spent significantly on setting up the test environment.

-Although `canplayer` from the `can-utils` library in Raspberry-Pi is compliant only with the .log format, it is recommended to use Vector tools to get CAN traces since they can provide the traces in a variety of formats such that the traces can be used with not only `canplayer` but also several other means in different environments.
+Although `canplayer` from the `can-utils` library in Raspberry-Pi is compliant only with the .log format, it is recommended to use the Vector tools to get CAN traces since they can provide the traces in a variety of formats such that the traces can be used with not only `canplayer` but also several other means in different environments.
 Therefore the two ways, with and without the Vector tools, to log CAN traces in the target vehicle are introduced here.

-Option A: with Vector Tools
+Option 1: with Vector Tools
 ===========================

 Hardware Prerequisites